Cataract surgery is a straightforward outpatient procedure, typically lasting between 10 to 15 minutes.

 In fact, the oldest cataract surgery patient had the operation at 109 years old – and it was successful.

 One important factor is how advanced your cataracts are.
-For most people, if cataracts are left untreated, they will merely continue to get worse over time.
+For most people, if they’re left untreated, they will merely continue to get worse over time.

 This will continually reduce vision, preventing them from carrying out normal everyday tasks like driving and can even cause total blindness.